 You do not have a Disaster Recovery plan with clearly defined actions in case of a failure.

-With any force majeure, you risk to lose important / business information.
-That’s why we do backups as a first thing and consider this action as one of most important for any project.
+With any force majeure, you risk losing important / business information.
+That’s why we do backups as a first thing and consider this action as one of the most important for any project.

 Ignorance of security policies

 You are transferring your old infrastructure to a brand new environment, but do not change the security configurations.
-Interesting thing here is that hacking never sleeps.
+The interesting thing here is that hacking never sleeps.

 Migration without testing

-You take applications, developed on specific environment with specific configs, software versions, dependencies, packages, etc. and try do deploy them in the cloud immediately.
+You take applications, developed on specific environments with specific configs, software versions, dependencies, packages, etc., and try to deploy them in the cloud immediately.

 Wrong choice of the provider